How to Look Five Years Younger, According to a Penn Medicine Cosmetic Surgeon

 Yes, you want to bring in a picture of yourself and not another person.
 If you’re asking to look like someone else, it’s not rejuvenation; it’s altering your appearance.
 What we’re talking about is rejuvenating your face and bringing it back to where it was five or 10 years ago.

-This interview has been condensed and edited for length.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+This interview has been condensed and edited for length.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio